Sincere or Fake Love?

 -Steve Goldberg (Our Journey From Hurt to Hope)

-In Romans 12:9, it says “Love must be sincere.”
+Romans 12:9 says “Love must be sincere.”
 And it goes on to say, “Hate what is evil, cling to what is good.”

-Cling to Him and we have the ability to love sincerely.
-The closer we are to Him, the easier it is to love people from a true and right place in our heart.
+When we cling to Him, we have the ability to love sincerely.
+The closer we are to Him, the easier it is to love people from a true and right place in our hearts.

-In our live presentation: Our Journey From Hurt to Hope, I share a story of how I was able to give genuine (sincere), unconditional love to Steve when he was doing the exact opposite.
+In our live presentation, Side By Side: Our Journey From Hurt to Hope, I share a story of how I was able to give genuine, sincere, unconditional love to Steve when he was doing the exact opposite.
+The only way to give that love was to receive it from God first.

 For months, I would wake up and pray to God to give me a clean heart–because love doesn’t come from a resentful heart—I would pray for God to give me a clean (sincere) heart, so that I could….love Steve unconditionally.